top of page

 Arrival at Inhambane Airport (Mozambique), where we will be waiting for you.
 Transfer by road to Praia do Tofo (20 min).

-On arrival we will check in at the activity centre and accommodation.
+Upon arrival, we will check in at the activity center and accommodation.

-Free afternoon to visit the fishing village of Tofo and the neighbouring Praia da Barra.
+Free afternoon to explore the fishing village of Tofo and the nearby Praia da Barra.

-Dinner, which is not included, can be arranged at the accommodation or at a restaurant in the village.
+Dinner (not included) can be arranged at the accommodation or a local restaurant.

 DSC_8734.jpg